 Bayesian semi-supervised learning for uncertainty-calibrated prediction of molecular properties and active learning

 Predicting bioactivity and physical properties of small molecules is a central challenge in drug discovery.
 Deep learning is becoming the method of choice but studies to date focus on mean accuracy as the main metric.
-However, to replace costly and mission-critical experiments by models, a high mean accuracy is not enough: Outliers can derail a discovery campaign, thus models need reliably predict when it will fail, even when the training data is biased; experiments are expensive, thus models need to be data-efficient and suggest informative training sets using active learning.
+However, to replace costly and mission-critical experiments by models, a high mean accuracy is not enough: outliers can derail a discovery campaign, thus models need to reliably predict when it will fail, even when the training data is biased; experiments are expensive, thus models need to be data-efficient and suggest informative training sets using active learning.
 We show that uncertainty quantification and active learning can be achieved by Bayesian semi-supervised graph convolutional neural networks.
 The Bayesian approach estimates uncertainty in a statistically principled way through sampling from the posterior distribution.
 Semi-supervised learning disentangles representation learning and regression, keeping uncertainty estimates accurate in the low data limit and allowing the model to start active learning from a small initial pool of training data.
 Our study highlights the promise of Bayesian deep learning for chemistry.